Fort Collins Theft Attorneys

-I am Greeley robbery attorney Stephanie Stout, and I have been protecting the rights of the accused in northern Colorado courts for over a decade.
-As a former public defender, I have a unique perspective on how the state handles these crimes.
+We are Greeley robbery attorneys Stephanie Stout and Robert Casey.
+Because of our versatile experience, we have a unique perspective on how the state handles these crimes.
 Small changes in the evidence against you can make a big difference on the charges and potential consequences you face.

 Protecting the Rights of Individuals Charged With Robbery